Otolaryngology Head & Neck Surgery

 The Department of Otolaryngology – Head and Neck Surgery offers state-of-the-art expert diagnosis and treatment of disorders of the head and neck.
-From hearing aids to professional voice training, from sinusitis and allergy to snoring, and from dizziness to cancer, we will be pleased to provide you with the latest in medical and surgical care.
+From hearing aids to professional voice training, from sinusitis and allergy to snoring, and from dizziness to cancer, the medical staff is pleased to provide patients with the latest in medical and surgical care.

 The Center for Voice and Swallowing offers a wide array of evaluation and treatment options for patients with various voice and swallowing disorders including:

 - Singer's nodules and other disorders of professional voice

 The center also offers diagnostic and treatment options for papillomas and early cancers of the larynx, and for swallowing and voice problems due to Parkinson's disease, stroke and other neurological disorders.